GlennWSo/resume/ssg/content/4fun/nixos.md

 duration = "ongoing"
 +++

-I use Linux for both work and personal projects.
-Currently I use NixOS and benefits from the robust development environments it offers.
+Uses Linux for both work and personal projects.
+The Distrobution of choice is NixOS, a system that offers robust and reproduciable development environment amongst other things.